VanguardDream/vanguarddream.github.io/index.md

 ---

 ## 🔬 Research Projects
+* **Development of Safety Robot Technology for Wireless Operation, Detection, and Response in Narrow Spaces**
+    * *Ministry of Trade, Industry and Energy (MOTIE)* | 2022 - 2025
+* **Development of Gripper Systems for High-Mix Production Processes Capable of Robustly Grasping Objects of Various Shapes, Weights, and Stiffness**
+    * *Ministry of Trade, Industry and Energy (MOTIE)* | 2022 - 2024
+* **Development of Control Algorithms for Performance Evaluation and Functional Testing of Sampling Manipulators in Unmanned Ground Vehicles**
+    * *Korea Atomics Energy Research Institute (KAERI)* | 2022 - 2023
 * **Freedom of movement: A drivetrain study for future autonomous mobility**
     * *Hyundai Motor Group* | 2022 - 2023
 * **Development of floating off the ground (OTG) mobility technology for new personal mobility**